svgeesus/EuroMPE/Duophonic/performance-dac.md

 ![3D back](img/PerfDAC-3D-back.png)

-_Notice that the buffer board connections should be on the other side of the board!_
+_Notice that the buffer board connections are on the other side of the board!_

 ### DAC BOM  (per DAC board, need 2)